Dolphins riding the wake of a boat

 Our local Peace River Audubon Society conducts walks, bird counts, and offers lectures; find out what they're up to on their website.

 Of a feather, as it were, is Peace River Wildlife Center (PRWC) in Punta Gorda.
 While they rehabilitate and rescue all kinds of animals, they offer plenty of up-close bird-centric experiences.
-Note: PRWC remains closed to the public for the time being.
-Check their website for updates.
-Once they've reopened, think about visiting at around 2:30 pm; you may catch them feeding the pelicans.
-They're also a great organization to follow on Facebook.
+If you visit around 2:30 pm; you may catch them feeding the pelicans.

 To instill that same stewardship in kids, The EYE on Nature Youth Explorers Club is designed to help families discover and appreciate natural attractions in the Englewood area.
 This special program was developed by the Englewood Florida Chamber Tourism Assembly and Englewood Community Services Inc. with support from the Punta Gorda/Englewood Beach Visitor & Convention Bureau (VCB) and Visit Sarasota County.
 You can find more information here, and you can purchase a Pak right here.